 Gesta Danorum's account of Balderus A summary of the Baldr story in the Gesta Danorum: Balderus and Høðerus were rival suitors for the hand of Nanna, daughter of Gewar, King of Norway.
 Balderus was a half-human and half-god and metal could not harm his body.
 Balderus and Hoðerus had a duel for the hand of Nanna.
 Though Odin and Thor and the other gods fought for Balderus, he was defeated and fled away.
 Høðerus married the princess.

 When the Ese heard the news of Baldag’s death they were devastated.
-Uuoden was so grieved, he rode Sleipnir down into the Underworld and asked Mim what he knew.
-Mim said that only self-sacrifice is demanded of him who would delve into such deep mysteries.
-Uuoden ripped out one of his own eyes and cast it into the Well of Wisdom.
-The eye sank deeply and the deeper it sank, the more Uuoden understood.
-For now, Baldag would travel to Hellea, as death doesn’t destroy the souls of the living.
+Uuoden was so grieved, he rode Sleipnir down into the Underworld and talked to Mim.
+Uuoden ripped out one of his own eyes and threw it into the Well of Wisdom.
+Uuoden then grew even greater in Wisdom.
+Uuoden realized Baldag would travel to Hellea, as death doesn’t destroy the souls of the living.
 Then Baldag would make his journey to the Meadow, the place of the Halls of the Ancestors.
-Then Uuoden grew calm and rode from Mim to Uurd to learn something of the age’s end.
-Uurd answered that she already knew that Uuoden had sunk his eye into the Well of Wisdom and therefore Uuoden had seen what was necessary for him to know.
-Uurd asked him why he would tempt her.
-Uuoden laid down treasures from his Hall at her feet and begged her to speak the fore-saying she perceived rushing out of her well and murmuring through the Irminsul.
-She sang about the final days of this age, about Uuoden’s fall and death on the battlefield, and about Mudspelles’ flames.
-Uuoden listened but did not fear Uurd’s judgment on him.
-He had already commanded mankind, his followers, to gladly meet their deaths, thus he ought to do the same.
-To die on a battlefield befitted him.
-His restless spirit found some peace since he had received the news that Baldag would dwell peacefully in the Halls of the Ancestors in the Meadow.
+Then Uuoden grew calm and rode from Mim to Uurd.
+Uurd informed Uuoden that she measured Baldag’s soth (thread) the length that was shaped for Baldag.
+Uuoden asked Uurd to give him knowledge of the Future.
+She sang about the final days of Middilgard, about Uuoden’s death, and about Mudspelles’ flames.
+Uuoden did not fear Uurd’s measurement of his future.
+Uuoden had always encouraged his followers to fight to their deaths, and accept the length of their threads.
+Uuoden wanted to do the same, to die in battle.
+Uuoden accepted that as the Fate in which Uurd and the Shapers measured for him.
+Uuoden found peace since he had heard that Baldag would dwell peacefully in the Halls of the Ancestors in the Meadow.

-Sassnoð took Baldag’s body and brought him to Esgard’s western shore, where a ship named Hringhorn laid moored in the sea of air.
-On the ship, they built a pyre of branches.
-Uuoden bore Baldag’s body in his arms and laid Baldag upon the pyre.
-When all was ready, Sassnoð ignited the fire with friction, and Uuoden removed his best arm-ring and placed it upon Baldag’s breast.
-Hringhorn drifted out into the sea of air and the Ese remained on the shore until the ship, engulfed by flames, had sunk behind the horizon.
+Sassnoð took Baldag’s body and brought him to Esegard’s western shore, where a ship named Hringhorn was.
+On the ship, they built a pyre.
+Uuoden took Baldag’s body in his arms and laid Baldag upon the pyre.
+Sassnoð ignited the fire with friction, and Uuoden took off his arm-ring and placed it upon Baldag.
+Hringhorn drifted out into the sea of air while the Ese remained watching until the ship, engulfed by flames, had sunk behind the horizon.
 It ferried Baldag to the Underworld’s western gate.
-Here the dead were received by the power of the Underworld, Hellea, and guided through the glittering fields to Mim’s land of immortality and the castle Breidablik in the land of the rosy dawn, in Esgard’s Green Meadow.
-Baldag drank a mixture of water from the two wells.
-It is a drink that is extended to the blessed dead to erase the marks of death and gives them the ability to enjoy the life of bliss, completely free from care.
+Here Baldag arrived in the Underworld and went through the green fields to the castle Breidablik in Esegard’s Green Meadow.